OfficeDev/TrainingContent/Teams/03 Authentication/Lab.md

 1. In the **Manifest** folder , open the **manifest.json** file.
 The **manifest.json** file requires several updates:
     - The `id` property must contain the app ID from registration.
 Replace the token `[MicrosoftAppID]` with the value recorded on the AppWorksheet as **MicrosoftAppID**.
     - The `packageName` property must contain a unique identifier.
 The industry standard is to use the bot's URL in reverse format.
-Replace the token `[from-ngrok]` with the value record on the AppWorksheet as **ngrok forwarding address id**.
+Replace the token `[from-ngrok]` with the value recorded on the AppWorksheet as **ngrok forwarding address id**.
     - The `developer` property has three URLs that should match the hostname of the Messaging endpoint.
-Replace the token `[from-ngrok]` with the value record on the AppWorksheet as **ngrok forwarding address id**.
+Replace the token `[from-ngrok]` with the value recorded on the AppWorksheet as **ngrok forwarding address id**.
     - The `botId` property in the `bots` collection property also requires the app ID from registration.
 Replace the token `[MicrosoftAppID]` with the value recorded on the AppWorksheet as **MicrosoftAppID**.
     - The `configurableTabs` property also contains a URL.
 This value will be updated later in the lab, so no update is required at this time.
     - The `validDomains` property requires a string array of all domains that will be accessed by the Teams app.
-Replace the token `[from-ngrok]` with the value record on the AppWorksheet as **ngrok forwarding address id**.
+Replace the token `[from-ngrok]` with the value recorded on the AppWorksheet as **ngrok forwarding address id**.
     - Save and close the **manifest.json** file.

 1. Press **F5** to build the solution and package and start the web service in the debugger.
 The debugger will start the default browser, which can be ignored.
 The next step uses the teams client.